-Current law creates the State Architect's Fund that is administered by the Department of Administrative Services and is used to pay the costs of personnel and certain building and project related expenses of the Department.
-Current law also creates the Administrative Building Fund to consist of the proceeds of Ohio Building Authority bond sales which are required to be used to pay the costs of certain state-financed capital facilities.
-The State Architect's Fund is required to consist of money from certain tolls, rentals, fines, commissions, and fees resulting from the operation of public works of the state, transfers of money to the fund authorized by the General Assembly, and such percentage of the investment earnings of the Administrative Building Fund that the Director of Budget and Management determines to be appropriate.
+Continuing law creates the State Architect's Fund that is administered by the Department of Administrative Services and is used to pay the costs of personnel and certain building and project related expenses of the Department.
+Continuing law also creates the Administrative Building Fund to consist of the proceeds of Ohio Building Authority bond sales which are required to be used to pay the costs of certain state-financed capital facilities.
+The State Architect's Fund is required to consist of money from certain tolls, rentals, fines, commissions, and fees resulting from the operation of public works of the state, and transfers of money to the fund authorized by the General Assembly.
+Under prior law the State Architect's Fund was also consisted of such percentage of the investment earnings of the Administrative Building Fund that the Director of Budget and Management determined to be appropriate.

-The bill specifies that the Director of Budget and Management may transfer such amount of investment earnings, instead of such percentage, from the Administrative Building Fund to the State Architect's Fund that the Director determines to be appropriate.
-Further, the bill requires any such investment earnings that are transferred must be earnings in excess of the amounts required to meet estimated federal arbitrage rebate requirements for federal tax purposes.
-The bill also requires the Director to approve and provide a voucher for rebates and payments made from the Administrative Building Fund to meet federal arbitrage requirements under the Internal Revenue Code.
+The act specifies that the Director of Budget and Management may transfer such amount of investment earnings, instead of such percentage, from the Administrative Building Fund to the State Architect's Fund that the Director determines to be appropriate.
+Further, the act requires any such investment earnings that are transferred to be earnings in excess of the amounts required to meet estimated federal arbitrage rebate requirements for federal tax purposes.
+The act also requires the Director to approve and provide a voucher for rebates and payments made from the Administrative Building Fund to meet federal arbitrage requirements under the Internal Revenue Code.